nostalgebraist/nostalgebraist-autoresponder/README.md

 ### Updating the selector (manual step every week or so)

-Layer 3 is a BERT model trained on data from user interaction with the bot over time.
+Layer 3, the selector, is a BERT model trained on data from user interaction with the bot over time.
+This is "implemented" as a human (me) scraping data every so often and running a training script on the data.

-  - Code to scrape this data is in `reward_data.py`
+- Code to scrape this data is in `reward_data.py`.
+I do this "manually" in a python session by importing the function `scrape_new_and_save` and calling it.
 - Training the model from the data happens in `train_selector.ipynb`

 ### Training the generator (one-time)

-The model for 2 should be fine-tuned on an appropriately scraped and pre-processed tumblr corpus.
+The model for layer 2, the generator, should be fine-tuned on an appropriately scraped and pre-processed tumblr corpus.
+This is a step which only needs to happen once, but is required for the bot to run at all.

+- To scrape HTML from tumblr, use [this tool](gist.github.com/doersino/7e3e5db591e42bf543e1) or a similar one
 - The notebook `prep_generator_training_dataset.ipynb` does the pre-processing, given scraped HTML from tumblr.
-   - To scrape HTML from tumblr, use [this tool](gist.github.com/doersino/7e3e5db591e42bf543e1) or a similar one